-We are also looking forward to host the Fourth Annual Napa Truffle Festival, January 17 though 19, 2014.
+The Fifth Annual Napa Truffle Festival is already on our calendar for next year, January 16 though 19, 2015.
 The festival features seminars on truffle cultivation, winery truffle lunches, a spectacular Gala Dinner featuring Michelin Star Chefs from Europe and the United States, visits to a local truffle plantation and a mushroom foraging expedition.
 Visit napatrufflefestival.com for further information.

 We only use truffles from sources we know well and have used for years.
 We feature three species of fresh Truffles; Tuber magnatum pico, the true white truffle, Tuber melanosporum, the true winter black truffle and occasionaly Tuber uncinatum, often referred to as the Summer or Burgundy truffle.
 Other species just don’t compare, and they’re not worth the money.
 We do not use truffles native to China or Oregon, although we look forward to the success of American truffle plantations in the next few years.
 The truffles from the Himalayas are technically truffles, but their flavor pales in comparison to the real thing.
 Sadly many people don't know the difference and are either easily fooled, or worse, mix them in with real truffles to cut costs.

 We also don't use "truffle oil", "truffle cream", "truffle honey" or "truffle salt" at La Toque.
 Truffle oil will desensitize your palate to the true but more subtle flavor of real fresh truffle.
 Flavored truffle products are a fraud, shunned by good chefs who know better.
 Truffles have been savored for millennia but truffle oil is a new phenomenon.
-It is no coincidence that "truffle oil" appeared a few decades ago, around the same time scientists successfully duplicated the chemical compounds in the laboratory that are responsible for truffles legendary aroma.
-If it was possible to produce truffle oil by natural means, the Romans would have figured it out long ago.You can infuse some fresh truffle flavor into oil or butter, but it doesn't keep any better than fresh truffles which are best consumed within 10 days of hunting.
+It is no coincidence that "truffle oil" appeared a few decades ago, when flavor scientists figured out how to make it in the laboratory with chemicals that mimic the compounds responsible for white truffles legendary aroma.
+If it was possible to produce truffle oil by natural means, the Romans would have figured it out, long ago.You can infuse some fresh truffle flavor into oil or butter, but it doesn't keep any better than fresh truffles which are best consumed within 10 days of hunting.
 Because of this very short shelf life, real truffle flavored oil is simply not a viable product.
-Commercially produced truffle oil is invariably artificially flavored, no matter how fancy the bottle or prestigious the purveyor.
+Commercially produced truffle oil is invariably artificially flavored with 2,4 dithiapentane, no matter how fancy the bottle or prestigious the purveyor.
 It is simply too good to be true.
 Real “home made” truffle flavored oil or butter is always subtle in flavor unlike the powerful products sold commercially.
 That little scrap of "truffle" at the bottom of the jar is often from an inferior species, and in any event, it takes much more than a little crumb of truffle to infuse oil with any amount of flavor.

 For more information on truffles I recommend three books; The Little Book of Truffles published by Flammarion, Truffles Ultimate Luxury Everyday Pleasure by Rosario Safina and Judith Sutton published by Wiley and The Truffle Book by Gareth Renowden published by Limestone Hills Publishing.